 That’s it.
 Fast and easy—with amazing results.

-Want to lift your spirits, clear your mind and beautify your space?
-Get out there this weekend— or as soon as winter has passed—and wash the windows.
+Want to lift your spirits, clear your mind, and beautify your space?
+Get out there and wash some windows.

 Your world is about to get even more beautiful!